nuxeo/mkto-pd-sync-app/README.md

 A mapping file describes how Marketo and Pipedrive resource fields should be matched.

-If several fields are provided for matching they are simply joined using a space.
+If several fields are provided for matching depending on the provided "mode" they are joined using a space ("join") or it is first not null value ("choose").

 It is possible to use a "pre" or a "post adapter" (defined in a separate adapters file) for each field mapping.